manish-anandani/Data-Science-Projects/README.md

 3. Image compression using SVD and Low Rank Approximation.ipynb -
    - Compress an image using SVD and low rank approximation

+4. Reducing Dimensionality using Principal Component Analysis.ipynb -
+   -Dimensionality reduction on Iris dataset using Princpal Component Ananlysis -Using np.linalg, sns.scatterplot, sklearn decomposition and datasets